Starting the Conversation

 Part 2: Examples

-The holidays will be here soon.
-Remember how we [insert family tradition] at the holidays, and how we get lots of gifts?
-For some kids, [insert the holiday you celebrate] is just like any other day — no special dinner, no gifts, no special family around.
+Your birthday will be here soon.
+Remember how we usually [insert family tradition] for your birthday, and how you get to open gifts?
+For some kids,their birthday is just like any other day—no special dinner [or insert other family tradition], no gifts, no family around.

 - How do you think you would feel if that were our family?